x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 To analyze the data and display stats, I added a pedestrian density function, and then added graphs for both traffic and intensity, in which traffic is the number of pedestrians crossing the ped flow statistics lines in an hour (model time), and intensity is defined as the traffic divided by the line length.

-I innitially populated the maze with 5 agents per minute (leaving all other settings at default) and then through running the simulation ten times and recording the number of agents that exited the maze, I found an average of approximately 230 agents would be able to complete the maze within 60 minutes (see screenshot below).
+I initially populated the maze with 5 agents per minute (leaving all other settings at default) and then through running the simulation ten times and recording the number of agents that exited the maze, I found an average of approximately 230 agents would be able to complete the maze within 60 minutes (see screenshot below).

 Please use this YouTube link to view the simulation during initial conditions:
 (http://www.youtube.com/)